yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 >    > Then everything (the entire line) is replaced by `>CpGV-M`.
 >    {: .comment}
 >
+>    > <comment-title> Why we change the name... </comment-title>
+>    > The reference genome is stored in a single file in FASTA format.
+After downloading from NCBI, the name of the reference is `>KM217575.1 Cydia pomonella granulovirus isolate CpGV-M, complete genome`.
+The name is very long and can cause issues during later analysis (in R or Python).
+Therefore, I recommend to replace the name with the **Replace text in entire line** tool.
+>    {: .comment}
+>
 {: .hands_on}

-## Download Paired-end Sequencing Data from NCBI SRA
+## Paired-end Sequencing Data from NCBI SRA

 The tutorial is based on Illumina data sets from several isolates of the Cydia pomonella granulovirus (CpGV).
 The CpGV is one of the most well studied baculoviruses because many isolates have been sequenced and sequence